MTG/essentia/FAQ.md

 Alternatively to steps 3-5, you can use a simplified [script](https://github.com/MTG/gaia/blob/master/src/bindings/pygaia/scripts/classification/train_model_from_sigs.py) that trains a model given a folder with sub-folders corresponding to class names and containing descriptor files for these classes.

 Note that using a specific classifier model implies that you are expected to give a pool with the same descriptor layout as the one used in training as an input to GaiaTransform Algorithm.

-The training script automatically creates an SVM model given a ground-truth dataset.
-It allows to select for the best combination of SVM parameters (polynomial or RBF kernels, various gamma and C coefficients) in a grid search.
-In addition it also allows to do feature selection/preprocessing and select the best preprocessing among several that were identified as useful (e.g., all descriptors vs only spectral descriptors, or where to apply or not normalization; Currently, only means and variances are are used for descriptors summarized across frames).
-The combinations of parameters tested in a grid search are mentioned [in the code](https://github.com/MTG/gaia/blob/master/src/bindings/pygaia/scripts/classification/classification_project_template.yaml).
+### How it works
+To train the SVMs Gaia internally uses [LibSVM](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) library.
+The training script automatically creates an SVM model given a ground-truth dataset using the best combination of parameters for data preprocessing and SVM that it can find in a grid search.
+Testing all possible combinations the script conducts a 5-fold cross-validation for each one of them: The ground-truth dataset is split into train and test sets, the model is trained on the train set and is evaluated on the test set.
+Results are averaged across 5 folds including the confusion matrix.
+After all combinations of parameters have been evaluated, the winner combination is selected according to the best accuracy obtained in cross-validation and the final SVM classifier model is trained using *all* ground-truth data.
+See the "Cross-validation and Grid-search" section in the [practical guide to SVM classification](https://www.csie.ntu.edu.tw/~cjlin/papers/guide/guide.pdf) for more details.

+The combinations of parameters tested in a grid search by default are mentioned [in the code](https://github.com/MTG/gaia/blob/master/src/bindings/pygaia/scripts/classification/classification_project_template.yaml).
 Users are able to modify these parameters according to their needs by creating such a classification project file on their own.

-To train the SVMs Gaia internally uses LibSVM library.
-For each combination of parameters in a grid search, 5-fold cross-validation evaluation is run splitting  ground-truth dataset into train and test splits and averaging results across folds (including the confusion matrix).
-After all combinations have been evaluated, the winner combination is selected according to the best accuracy and the final SVM classifier model is trained using *all* ground-truth data.
+The parameters include:
+- SVM kernel type: polynomial or RBF
+- SVM type: currently only C-SVC
+- SVM C and gamma parameters
+- preprocessing type:
+    - use all descriptors, no preprocessing
+    - use ```lowlevel.*``` descriptors only
+    - discard energy bands descriptors (```*barkbands*```, ```*energyband*```, ```*melbands*```, ```*erbbands*```)
+    - use all descriptors, normalize values
+    - use all descriptors, normalize and gaussianize values
+- number of folds in cross-validation: 5 by default

+In the preprocessing stage, training script loads all descriptor files according to the preprocessing type.
+Additionally, a number of descriptors are always ignored, including all ```metadata*``` that is the information not directly associated with audio analysis.
+The ```*.dmean```, ```*.dvar```, ```*.min```, ```*.max```, ```*.cov``` descriptors are also ignored, and therefore, currently only means and variances are used for descriptors summarized across frames.
+Non-numerical descriptors are enumerated (```tonal.chords_key```, ```tonal.chords_scale```, ```tonal.key_key```, ```tonal.key_scale```).

 Building lightweight Essentia with reduced dependencies
 -----------------------------------------------------